gvwilson/sensibleadventures/bookster/bookster.md

 ---

-The guards at the Hardeck's doors waved Erileine through.
+This time the guards at the Hardeck's doors waved Erileine through.
 Inside, the confusion had ripened into a more purposeful kind of madness.
 What-ifs had been replaced by orders given, clarified, countermanded, and repeated.

 The infirmary was as busy as a tavern on Departure Eve.
 A pair of nurses held a screaming clerk down while Nuu Ciy tried to get the